shadowmint/ncore-base-commands/README.md

     var result = await service.Execute<BarCommand, BarResult>();
     var result = await service.Execute<BarCommand, BarResult>(new BarCommand() { ... });

+To automatically collect services, use:

+    public class Foo : IService { ... }

+    var builder = new ContainerBuilder();
+    new ServiceLocator(regex).RegisterAllByConvention(builder);
+    return builder.Build();

+Where regex is the pattern matcher for assemblies to check.

+If you automatically registered services, you can also use:

+    var service = container.Resolve<ICommandService>();

 # Installing

     npm install --save shadowmint/ncore-base-commands